wwcs2026/wwcs2026.github.io/program.md

 **Main activities:**

 -  Keynote talks: The workshop will feature three keynote lectures.
-Rafael Prieto-Curiel and Carmen Cabrera-Arnau have already been confirmed as keynote speakers, while the other will be announced soon.
+Rafael Prieto-Curiel, Carmen Cabrera-Arnau and Luis F Seoane have already been confirmed as keynote speakers, while the other will be announced soon.
 Each keynote will last 90 minutes.